mventura00/Prevalence-of-Functional-Dentition/README.md

 # Prevalence-of-Functional-Dentition
+By Marta Ventura, Paul Griffin, and Susan Griffin

 This is our R-code for the paper we are submitting to the CDC for clearance and then to the Journal of Dental Research.